57972887/LaboratoryExerciseWR/Documents/Manuals/Necessary Tools.md

 NOTE – unlike in the document, we have to unfortunately use the command line version of RegRipper, but no worries it is also really simple.

-Before running the RegRipper, make sure also to run the plugins_repair.sh (found on following link - https://github.com/57972887/LaboratoryExerciseWR ).
+Before running the RegRipper, make sure also to run the plugins_repair.sh (found on following link - https://github.com/57972887/LaboratoryExerciseWR).
 Start by typing rip.pl –r /path/to/hive/file –a > output.txt, this will parse specified hive file and create output.txt file with findings.

-Last but not least, you have to download the image from github repository (https://github.com/57972887/LaboratoryExerciseWR ).
-You can either download only the image or clone the whole repository and then extract the image.
+Last but not least, you have to download the image from github repository (https://github.com/57972887/LaboratoryExerciseWR).